CIPR Advanced Certificate – Level 5

 1.3 Personal Skills and Development

-Learning outcomes: at the end of unit 1.3, learners will be able to:
+Learning outcomes: at the end of unit 1.3, students will be able to:

 Conduct a self-directed secondary research investigation